Officialstjp/STKeytab/docs/cmdlets/New-Keytab.md

 # New-Keytab

 ## SYNOPSIS
-Create a keytab for an AD user, computer, or krbtgt using replication-safe extraction.
+Create a keytab for an AD user, computer, or krbtgt using replication-safe key extraction.

 ## SYNTAX